 How to Use Honeysuckle Glycerite

-Use the glycerite as a soothing and healing treatment for sore throat by taking 1 teaspoon up to three times a day.
+My favorite use for this glycerite is as a soothing and healing treatment for sore throats.
+It has become my go-to the instant my throat gets that inflamed, sore tingle.
+To use it for sore throats, take 1 teaspoon up to 3 times a day.

 It is also said that honeysuckle can help cool hot flashes and ease respiratory infections.
 While those are indeed traditional uses, I'll be honest in that I prefer other treatments to honeysuckle for these conditions.
 In my experience, honeysuckle glycerite works best for sore throat relief.

 When those beautiful blooms begin to fill the yard and woods be sure to grab a jar full and make up a batch.
 This simple project can bring much relief in the winter months when sore throats begin to take hold.